bwinnacott/Deduper/README.md

 mapped reads as input.
 Additionally, a separate file containing a list of known UMIs is required to confirm the identity of duplicate reads.

+The program utilizes ```samtools``` to produce an intermediate SAM file sorted by mapping position, which is then broken up into subsequent temporary files by chromosome.
+Sets of reads mapped to a given chromosome are then sorted by strand to reduce the overall number of reads stored in memory.
+At the end of each chromosome, temporary files are deleted and created again in a temporary directory.

 ## Requirements
 - Python v3
 - Samtools